-SaaS procurement is all about buying the right tools at the right time for the right prices.
-It’s one of the most effective ways to keep expenses low and get the highest ROI on your technologies.
+SaaS procurement is about buying the right tools at the right time for the right price, ensuring faster delivery and stronger relationships with suppliers.
+Effective procurement keeps expenses in control and ensures the highest ROI on your technologies.

-But what do the stats stay about SaaS procurement and the future of SaaS?
+But what do the stats say about SaaS procurement and the future of SaaS?

-- A recent P&S study has recently projected the value of cloud-based Supply Chain Management solutions to exceed $11 billion by 2023.
+- A P&S study projects the value of cloud-based Supply Chain Management solutions to exceed $11 billion by 2023.

-- Gartner found that IT teams may be running operations with at least 25 percent of their software going unused.
+- Gartner found that IT teams might be operating with at least 25% of their software going unused.

-- 71 percent of workers said that the number of apps available to them makes work more complex.
+- 71% of workers reported that the number of apps available makes work more complex.

-- Nearly 50 percent of teams said that they spend too much time manually managing their SaaS apps.
+- Nearly 50% of teams said they spend too much time manually managing their SaaS apps.

 The seven phases of negotiating contracts with any vendor include planning, initiation, questions, proposal, negotiation, review, and closing.